AmeriCorps: Summer Youth Corps Leaders

 - Display a positive attitude and desire to make a difference with service and community work.

 ASL interpreters are strongly encouraged to apply.
 Certification is preferred but not required.
 Approximately 15-20% of youth participants are deaf or hard of hearing.
-Interpreters also serve as Crew Leaders during the summer and have the opportunity to foster positive relationships between deaf and hearing members of their crew.
+Interpreters also serve as AmeriCorps leaders during the summer and have the opportunity to foster positive relationships between deaf and hearing members of their crew.

-Members receive training in youth leadership, civic engagement, natural resource management and other work and personal development skills.
-Members also receive a living stipend every two weeks ($1210 per month) health insurance, food and lodging, and may be eligible for an Americorps Education Award ($2,775).
-An AmeriCorps service term may fulfill internship requirements.
+AmeriCorps leaders receive training in youth leadership, civic engagement, Wilderness First Aid, natural resource management, and other work and personal development skills.
+AmeriCorps leaders also receive a living stipend every two weeks ($1210 per month), health insurance, food and lodging, and upon successful completion of the program will be eligible for an AmeriCorps Education Award ($2,775).

-Applications are no longer being accepted for the 2013 service term.
+Applications are not yet being accepted for the 2014 service term.
+Check back in January!